zetanumbers/posts/myosotis.md

 ### Disowns (and NeverGives) trait(s)

 If you think about `Rc` long enough, the `T: Leak` bound will start to feel unnecessary strong.
-Maybe we could add a trait that signify that you type can never own `Rc` of self, which would allow us to have a new bound:
+Maybe we could add a trait that signify that your type can never own `Rc` of self, which would allow us to have a new bound:

 ```rust